curl / Development / test-fileformat.pl

 Each test is always specified entirely within the testcase tag.
 Each test case is split up in four main sections: info, reply, client and verify.

-Each main section has a number of available subsections that can be specified, that will be checked/used if specified.
+Each main section has a number of available subsections that can be specified, that are checked/used if specified.

 <info>